lubertorubior/tutorials/README.md

-# tutorials
+# Tutorials
-Materials and tutorials about bioinformatics.
+This repository contains materials and tutorials about bioinformatics.